ormaaj/ksh/src/cmd/INIT/README-mamake.md

 changes to `mamake` that facilitate correct operation and make it easier to maintain Mamfiles by hand.
 The following lists the important changes.

-* Introduced the notion of ‘strict mode’ levels that tidy things up by activating some backward incompatible changes and deprecation warnings.
+* Introduced the notion of 'strict mode' levels that tidy things up by activating some backward incompatible changes and deprecation warnings.
 * Indentation and word separators may use any whitespace (e.g. tabs), not only spaces.
 * Fixed a bug that stopped a rule marked `virtual` (not associated with